kcartlidge/KCSV/README.md

 - Loads CSV from a file
   - Is fine with both Linux/Mac/Unix and Windows line endings
+  - Can also be fed arrays of CSV rows as strings
 - Splits into a collection of rows with:
   - Original CSV row number
   - A collection of cells with each having: